apache/flink/docs/setup/config.md

 ## Advanced Options

+### Compute

+- `taskmanager.compute.numa`: When enabled a TaskManager is started on each NUMA node for each worker listed in *conf/slaves* (DEFAULT: false).
+Note: only supported when deploying Flink as a standalone cluster.

 ### Managed Memory

 By default, Flink allocates a fraction of `0.7` of the total memory configured via `taskmanager.heap.mb` for its managed memory.
 Managed memory helps Flink to run the batch operators efficiently.
 It prevents `OutOfMemoryException`s because Flink knows how much memory it can use to execute operations.
 If Flink runs out of managed memory, it utilizes disk space.
 Using managed memory, some operations can be performed directly on the raw data without having to deserialize the data to convert it into Java objects.
 All in all, managed memory improves the robustness and speed of the system.